BloomTech-Labs/ds-bw/README.md

         └── test_predict.py
 ```

 `app/main.py` is where you edit your app's title and description, which are displayed at the top of the your automatically generated documentation.
-This file also configures "Cross-Origin Resource Sharing", which you won't need to edit.
+This file also configures "Cross-Origin Resource Sharing", which you shouldn't need to edit.

 - [FastAPI docs - First Steps](https://fastapi.tiangolo.com/tutorial/first-steps/)
 - [FastAPI docs - Metadata](https://fastapi.tiangolo.com/tutorial/metadata/)
 - [FastAPI docs - CORS](https://fastapi.tiangolo.com/tutorial/cors/)

 `app/routers/predict.py` defines an API endpoint `/predict` which currently returns random predictions.
 In a notebook, train your model and pickle it.
-Then in this source code file, unpickle your model and edit the `predict` function to return real predictions.
+Then in this source code sfile, unpickle your model and edit the `predict` function to return real predictions.

 - [Scikit-learn docs - Model persistence](https://scikit-learn.org/stable/modules/model_persistence.html)
 - [Keras docs - Serialization and saving](https://keras.io/guides/serialization_and_saving/)